Skip to main content

 How does dollar-for-dollar asset protection actually work?

 Imagine a Partnership policy that pays $300,000 in total benefits over a multi-year care episode.
 After those benefits are exhausted, the policyholder applies for Medi-Cal long-term-care coverage.
-Under standard Medi-Cal rules (prior to the 2024 California asset-limit elimination), the applicant had to spend down to a low asset threshold to qualify.
-Under the Partnership, that policyholder gets to keep an additional $300,000 in assets and still qualify.
+Under standard Medi-Cal rules, an applicant must keep countable assets under the limit (since January 1, 2026, $130,000 for a single applicant and $195,000 for a couple) to qualify.
+Under the Partnership, that policyholder gets to keep an additional $300,000 in assets above the limit and still qualify.
 The same $300,000 is also protected from Medi-Cal estate recovery after death.

-Does the Partnership still matter after California eliminated the Medi-Cal asset limit in 2024?
+Does the Partnership still matter now that California has reinstated the Medi-Cal asset limit?

-Less than before, but yes.
-The asset-limit elimination in 2024 changed the Medi-Cal ongoing-eligibility calculation so that assets above the prior $2,000 individual or $3,000 couple cap no longer disqualify applicants.
-The Partnership’s asset-protection feature was designed largely around that cap.
-What remains valuable is the estate-recovery protection (Medi-Cal can still seek recovery against a decedent’s estate for certain services), the structured private-pay runway, and the disciplined LTC coverage itself.
-Buying a Partnership policy in 2026 is still a defensible choice, especially for families who want a clean public-private handoff.
+Yes.
+California briefly removed the Medi-Cal asset limit in 2024, but the limit was reinstated on January 1, 2026, at $130,000 for a single applicant and $195,000 for a couple (non-MAGI programs, including Long-Term Care Medi-Cal).
+The Partnership’s asset-protection feature lets a policyholder keep assets above that limit dollar-for-dollar with the benefits the policy paid.
+On top of that, the estate-recovery protection (Medi-Cal can still seek recovery against a decedent’s estate for certain services), the structured private-pay runway, and the disciplined LTC coverage itself all add value.
+Buying a Partnership policy in 2026 is a defensible choice, especially for families who want a clean public-private handoff.

 What does estate recovery protection mean?

 California Medi-Cal has the right to recover the cost of certain services (primarily long-term care provided after age 55) from the estate of a deceased Medi-Cal beneficiary.
 Partnership-protected assets are exempt from that recovery.
-For families intending to leave assets to children or grandchildren, this protection is the strongest remaining feature of the program after the 2024 asset-limit changes.
+For families intending to leave assets to children or grandchildren, this protection is one of the strongest features of the program.

 What are the minimum requirements for a Partnership policy in 2026?